edrewitz/pyclimo/README.md

     'vwnd' - 10-Meter V-Component of Wind

     'cfnlf' - Cloud Forcing Net Longwave Flux

-    'pevpr' - Surface Potential Evaporation Rate

     iii) 'surface' or 'surface data'

     This type looks at a variable at the surface level.

     Available Variables for 'surface' include:

     'pr_wtr' - Precipitation Rate